 The 14-acre Cikananga Wild Animal Rescue Center (PPSC) is located near Sukabumi, West Java and was established on 27 August 2001.
 The main activity is to provide housing and take care of confiscated wild animals and eventually release them back into the wild when possible.

-Cikananga takes care of 350 rescued wild animals with a small staff of dedicated employees.
+Cikananga takes care of about 450 rescued wild animals with a small staff of dedicated employees.
 Since 2009 the Dutch Wanicare Foundation is active in Cikananga.
-On a daily basis Wanicare supports with hands-on help for continuous improvement of the circumstances for animals in the centre and release- and protection programs.
-Also a volunteer and internship program has been active since 2009 and together with sponsors from around the globe it contributes to the operation in and around Cikananga.
+On a daily basis Wanicare supports with hands-on help for continuous improvement of the circumstances for animals in the center and release- and protection programs.
+Also a volunteer and internship program has been active since 2009 and together with sponsors from around the globe, it contributes to the operation in and around Cikananga.

-Some animals that are rescued to Cikananga are translocated to specialized centres.
-Especially for primates species like Orang-utans, Gibbons and Leaf Monkeys there are projects for rehabilitation and release.
-Sadly many other animals are stuck in rescue centres like Cikananga.
+Some animals that are rescued to Cikananga are translocated to specialized centers.
+Especially for primates species like Orang-utans, Gibbons and Leaf Monkeys, there are projects for rehabilitation and release.
+Sadly many other animals are stuck in rescue centers like Cikananga.
 Considering the large numbers that arrive with us, and also the worrying developments for their survival as a species we started (or we are willing to start) different release programs.
+More information about the Cikananga Wildlife Center can be found on the specific website.

-Wanicare and Cikananga realised a 1000m2 rehabilation cage with the help of Four Paws
+Among many other new enclosures Wanicare & Cikananga realised a 1000m2 leopard rehabilitation enclosure with the help of Four Paws in 2017.

 Rescue operation with the Cikananga team near Halimun-Salak.